QuickFastly/Nova-Regna/World/Map/Osun Tanum/Osun Tanum.md

 - [[Sondergård]]
 - [[Vastdal]]

-### Executive branch

-The executive branch is headed by an elected president and vice president, and supported by a cabinet of advisors.
-It is held accountable by the legislative branch, which holds the power to remove the it from power with a majority vote of no confidence.

-### Legislative branch

-The legislative branch is headed by an elected prime minister in a parliamentary system.
-It is held accountable by the executive branch, which holds the power to remove the it from power with a majority vote of no confidence.

-### Judicial branch

-The judicial branch operates independently of the other branches to oversee and moderate their actions.
-It also hold the power to directly intervene in specific situations, like when another branch is found to be acting against the constitution, or thought to be tipping the scales of power too far.

 ### Military

 The military of Osun Tanum is divided into four branches, being the Army, Navy, Air Force, and Home Guard.
 Their numbers are small, particularly in the navy, but they are very well trained and equipped.
 Osun Tanum also prides itself on having the best trained air force in the world, with many of their pilots being capable of downing aircraft a generation newer than their own.
 The only nation that stands a chance against Osun Tanum in the air is Shinzen with their highly competitive training plus advanced aircraft.